HairySpoon/htlfc/docs/README.md

   * examine the unpacked file in default browser,
   * examine result of conversion also in browser,
-  * permanently convert the input,
+  * convert the input and save output to new file,
-  * optionally delete the input,
+  * optionally delete the input file,
   * copy the input file's timestamp to the output.

 ## Product